 Kitty and the Dead Man’s Hand

-It is part of the Kitty Norville #5 series and is a This urban fantasy is a paperback edition that was published by Grand Central Publishing on February 1, 2009 and has 282 pages.
+It is part of the Kitty Norville #5 series and is a urban fantasy that was published by Grand Central Publishing on February 1, 2009 and has 282 pages.

 Explore it on Goodreads or Amazon.